Popular Indian Dessert : Low Calorie Gaajar Ka Halwa (Carrot Dessert)

 We all know about the many health benefits of carrots.

-- It contains very high amount of Vitamin A and C and dietary fiber.
+- It contains high amount of Vitamin A and C and dietary fibre.

-- It is very low in calories and very good for eye health.
+- Carrots are low in calories and beneficial for the eye health

-- You can consume carrots in many ways, such as juice, soup, salads etc.
+- Carrots can be consumed in many ways, such as juice, soup, salads etc.

-- It is good to include carrots, in the daily diet of your children.
+- It is advisible to include carrots, in the daily diet of the growing children.

 © 2013 Chitrangada Sharan